 Heather Holm is the Interpretive Planning and Program Section Manager for California Department of Parks and Recreation.
 The California Department of Parks and Recreation provide for the health, inspiration and education of the people of California by helping to preserve the state's extraordinary biological diversity, protecting its most valued natural and cultural resources, and creating opportunities for high-quality outdoor recreation.

 Keith Nathaniel is the County Director and 4-H Youth Development Advisor for UC Cooperative Extension, Los Angeles County.
 His academic expertise is in after-school programs, adolescent development and youth science literacy.
+The University of California Cooperative Extension in Los Angeles County develops and implements community-based educational programs that address the critical needs of the county's diverse and multiethnic population.

 Mark Schwartz is a Professor with UC Davis Department of Environmental Science and Policy and the Associate Director of Education for the UC Davis John Muir Institute of the Environment.
 His interests include conservation decision support, assessing climate change vulnerability for natural resources, establishing policy for emerging conservation strategies, fire management in the western US, and building social capital for conservation.